iptoux/bbot/README.md

 ### Quiz settings

 Two environment variables control the Quiz behavior:
 - QUIZ_ANSWER_SECONDS: Time limit per question (seconds).
 Minimum 5.
 Default 20.
+Used to set the per-question timer displayed to players.
 - QUIZ_COOLDOWN_MINUTES: Cooldown before a user can start a new quiz (minutes).
 Minimum 1.
 Default 60.
+Enforced per user (across channels), with remaining time and next allowed time shown on attempt.

+Where to configure:
+- Add them to env.local (see template above).
+The bot reads env.local on startup.
+- The bot logs the effective values (after applying minimums) at startup for visibility.

 Example env.local additions: